TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 [![Watch the video](https://img.youtube.com/vi/PmYpPBrRaw8/maxresdefault.jpg)](https://www.youtube.com/watch?v=PmYpPBrRaw8)

 ---
+## 🔍 Overview

-This **UltimateSmoothMD4.py** script provides a suite of **four** smoothing strategies to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
+The **UltimateSmoothMD4.py** script provides a suite of **four** smoothing strategies to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The generated smoothed coordinates are **not suitable for commercial applications**.
 The current folder contains the latest revision. 🏆

+---
+## 👤 Author & Innovation

+This script was developed and benchmarked by Gleb Novikov, building upon the coordinate averaging method originally created by the ChimeraX team.
+The original innovations include:
+1️⃣ Four distinct strategies to compute smooth factors
+2️⃣ Adaptation to handle any number of molecular dynamics trajectories
+2️⃣ Function-based code structure with real-time feedback

 ---
 ## 🛠️ Usage